cloudfoundry-attic/cf-abacus/doc/sampler.md

 This is achieved via the *findAndModify* operation in MongoDB.
 The condition for the update is that there is a document in MongoDB that has a zero *target.correlation_id*, the same *target* fields as those in the stop event, and an *end* field that is *null*.
 The update operation sets the *end* field to the *timestamp* field of the stop event, the *end_dedup_id* field to the *id* fiield of the stop event, if one is present, and modifies the *target.correlation_id* to a random GUID.

-The resulting span then looks as shown in digure 6.5.
+The resulting span then looks as shown in figure 6.5.

 ```json
 {